 Selecting the optimum tools for your workshop is essential in ensuring your projects are finished correctly and efficiently.
 In the world of architectural millwork, there is a large variety of woodworking applications that often require either a router or shaper.
-Below are the differences between the tools and how they could help you in different situations.
+Below are the differences between the two and how they could help you find the best workshop tools for different situations.

 Routers and Router Tables